 Of course, there are more criteria to take into account for choosing the right sales model, but as a general rule, for an ACV of <$1K, it typically makes no sense to jump on a personalized product demo with your prospect.

 Why?
 Because delivering a personalized demo is costing you resources.
-It is a significant investment that you make in your prospect customer.
+It is a significant investment that you make in your prospective customer.
 It only pays off if the potential return is high enough.

-Like Clement Vouillon says, “Your SaaS sales model should aim at self-service.
+“Your SaaS sales model should aim at self-service.
 You need to build a frictionless product coupled with a high volume, high velocity, and low-cost lead generation engine.
-The transactional model is a hybrid one as it requires a high volume, high velocity lead generation engine, but you can spend more on acquisition thanks to a higher ACV (typically >$3K), complemented by an inside sales team that will do product demos and close deals.”
+The transactional model is a hybrid one as it requires a high volume, high-velocity lead generation engine, but you can spend more on acquisition thanks to a higher ACV (typically >$3K), complemented by an inside sales team that will do product demos and close deals.”

 So, if you have an average ACV of more than $1K, the demo is without a doubt the most powerful element in your sales process, and here’s why.